History of women in the United States: 2000–2016

-Trump era 2015–present
+Trump and Biden era 2015–present

-In July 2016 Hillary Clinton became the Democratic nominee for President of the US, making her the first woman on a major party ticket to receive the nomination for President of the United States.
-While she lost the electoral college vote to Donald Trump, she notably won the popular vote by millions of votes.
+In July 2016 Hillary Clinton became the Democratic nominee for President of the U.S., making her the first woman on a major party ticket to receive the nomination for President of the United States.
+While she lost the electoral college vote to Donald Trump, she notably won the popular vote by millions of votes, becoming the first woman to win it.
 According to Leandra Zarnow, Donald Trump made anti-feminism a central theme of his presidential campaign in 2016 against Democrat Hillary Clinton, the first woman candidate for president from a major party.
 Once in office, he emphasized themes of masculinity, and traditional gender roles, appealing especially to his religious base.
-He did appoint of few senior women, including Nikki Haley as ambassador to the United Nations from 2017 to 2018.
-The key appointment was his daughter Ivanka Trump as a major advisor in numerous areas.
+He did appoint a few senior women, including Nikki Haley as ambassador to the United Nations from 2017 to 2018.
+His key female appointment was his daughter Ivanka Trump as a major advisor in numerous areas.
 Trump staffed his press office with talented conservative women.
 At every turn he rejected feminist issues, especially regarding abortion rights.
-The Trump coalition strongly opposed abortion, and made it part of foreign policy by reinstating the "global gag rule".
-It ended funding for overseas NGOs that promoted abortion as a form of family planning, or provided information, referrals or counselling to enable an abortion.
+The Trump coalition strongly opposed abortion, and made this part of foreign policy by reinstating the Mexico City policy (sometimes referred to by its critics as the global gag rule)..
+This ended funding for overseas NGOs that promoted abortion as a form of family planning, or provided information, referrals or counselling to enable an abortion.